Pelagicore/meta-bistro/README.md

 # meta-bistro

-A Yocto/OpenEmbedded layer that provides IVI related functionality in an OpenEmbedded Linux system.
+A Yocto/OpenEmbedded layer that provides in-vehicle infotainment (IVI) related functionality in an OpenEmbedded Linux system.

 This layer aggregates original IVI related software recipes for software components developed by Pelagicore.
 In addition, the layer contains